mongodb-developer/java-spring-boot-mongodb-starter/README.md

 #### Use MongoDB Atlas

 - Ideally, you will have to spin up a MongoDB 4.2 cluster to avoid surprises.
-- You will need to change the default `spring.data.mongodb.uri` in `application.properties`.
+- You will need to update the default `spring.data.mongodb.uri` in `application.properties`.

 #### Use a single node Replica Set in Docker